How to create a winning sales motion for your SMB: definition, benefits, examples and best practices

 Weaving relationship-building into your sales motion means committing to three key responsibilities:

-• Providing exceptional customer support
+• Providing exceptional customer support that’s proactive, friendly and efficient

-• Offering value continually
+• Offering value continually through upsell and cross-sell opportunities

-For instance, after a deal closes and you’ve gone through onboarding, schedule follow-up meetings to ensure customer satisfaction and discuss any extra needs.
-This tactic suits relationship and consultative sales methodologies, showing you’re committed to maximizing buyer return on investment (ROI).
+For instance, after a deal closes and you’ve completed onboarding, schedule follow-up meetings to ensure customer satisfaction and discuss any extra needs.

 Alternatively, share industry updates in an email newsletter to keep subscribers engaged or invite loyal followers to exclusive events to make them feel valued.
-You may also find natural cross-selling opportunities.

 How to build an effective sales motion: best practices for maximum profit